TC Sings! Community Choir Fall Term Begins Sep 17!

 Love to sing, even if it’s only in the shower?
-Come experience the joy of singing with others in a fun, relaxed, and accepting atmosphere.
+Come experience the joy of singing with others in a fun, relaxed, and accepting atmosphere (still true, even though it’s Zoom!).
 TC Sings! is an inclusive choir community, welcoming all voices and all people, singing songs from a variety of world cultures and traditions in three- and four-part harmony.
 Everything is taught orally; there is no need to read music, and no previous singing experience is required.

 Singing is our birthright; all voices are welcome.
 TC Sings! is a choir for men and women who are new to singing, as well as those who’ve been singing their whole lives.
 We are not affiliated with any particular religion or spiritual path, but seek to celebrate humanity’s highest aspirations through music.